 - Have links to specialist consultants and other medical specialists

-Gus is very interested in all things musculoskeletal including the fascia - from its anatomy to its function and pain.
-He has interest in the knee and shoulder joints, both of which can impact greatly on function and performance, and along with the lower back have many myths around them.
+I am interested in all things musculoskeletal including the fascia - from its anatomy to its function and pain.
+Back pain, long term/chronic pain are of interest along with the knee and shoulder joints.
+All can impact greatly on function and performance, with the lower back have many myths around them.

-Other topics of interest Gus has is in helping people with performance, since starting the clinic he has closely worked with runners so has undergone many session and research in this area to help people from injury to performance training.
-Pain is a big topic for Gus, from understanding it to helping people improve their understanding and their tolerance to it through education and exercise i.e. movement!
+I enjoy helping people with performance, since starting the clinic he has closely worked with runners so has undergone many session and research in this area to help people from injury to performance training.
+As mentioned, pain is a big topic for Gus, from understanding it to helping people improve their understanding and their tolerance to it through education and exercise i.e. movement!